 For ROS only: Start

-roscoreby default, this is to be more flexible for use cases where Isaac Sim is being integrated with existing ROS workflows.
+roscoreby default to be more flexible for use cases where Isaac Sim is being integrated with existing ROS workflows.

-To enable the ROS/ROS2 bridge extension, go to the extension manager menu Windows->Extensions and search for ROS bridge.
+To enable the ROS/ROS2 bridge extension, go to the extension manager menu Window->Extensions and search for ROS bridge.
 Only one of the ROS Bridge extensions can be enabled at any given time.

 5.3.
 Setting Up Workspaces¶

-First make sure your native ROS has been sourced if not already
+Ensure your native ROS has been sourced if it has not been already:

-You can check if it is successful by checking the
+You can check if the sourcing is successful by checking the

 Resolve any package dependencies from the root of the ROS workspace by running the following command:

-This will put Isaac Sim’s ROS workspace in your
+This will put the Isaac Sim ROS workspace in your

-echo $ROS_PACKAGE_PATHagain to see that the path to the Isaac Sim’s ROS workspace has been added in front of your original one.
+echo $ROS_PACKAGE_PATHagain to see that the path to the Isaac Sim ROS workspace has been added in front of the original one.

-Alternatively, you can also move the individual rospackages inside our
+Alternatively, you can move the individual ROS packages from the

 ros_workspace/srcfolder into your own ROS workspaces and build it.